kimjoar/routine/README.md

 This will invoke the matching route.

-A better solution is to inject an event emitter that abstracts listening to url changes.
+Or, a better solution is to inject an event emitter that abstracts listening to url changes.
 One such library is [chronicler](https://github.com/kjbekkelund/chronicler), that emits `change` events when the url changes.